-To practice as a Dentist in the UK, you must be registered with the General Dental Council (GDC).
+To practise as a Dentist in the UK, you must be registered with the General Dental Council (GDC).
 You will also need to study an approved pre-registration programme, which can take 5 years.

 In Scotland, NHS Education for Scotland (NES) is involved in the education and training of Dentists throughout their career.
 Dental education is made up of three stages.

-There are 3 universities in Scotland where you can study dentistry.
-The entry requirements for each dental school can vary.
+There are three universities in Scotland where you can study dentistry.
 The specific academic entry requirements for each dental school, including other accepted academic qualifications, can be found on the following websites:

 For information about other dental schools in the UK, including entry requirements, please visit the UCAS website.